babacikong/DevChat-Quest/README.md

-Here's my DevChat Quest Progress, Credit and big Thanks goes to coinsspor and Snafyr for making this completed.

-Assuming you already have aos
+I'm assuming you already have aos

 Step 1 : Run this command in root;
 ```